 This information is important for being prepared for your journey; we want you to have the best experience possible.
 If you only read one section, this one is key!

-• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. No Visas are required for U.S. citizens for stays of this length in Ecuador.
+• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. No Visas are required for U.S. citizens for stays of this length in Ecuador (or Peru).
 See "Passports, Visas & Documentation" below for details.
-If you are from another country, please contact the Embassy of Ecuador’s website for guidelines.
+If you are from another country, please contact that country's embassy website for guidelines.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.